 The others were afraid, and quickly said: “The enemy has arrived!”
 Wéi in his hand grasped over ten halberds, greatly shouted and rose up, and of all that charged none were not handled and fell.

 [Lǚ] Bù’s army retreated.
 At the time it was sunset, Tàizǔ was therefore able to withdraw and go.
 He appointed Wéi as Commandant, installed him at his side, to command his personal troops several hundred men, and he always patrolled the main tent.
 Wéi was both strong and martial, and those he commanded were all carefully selected troops, and at every battle, he always was first to charge and break the battle lines.
 He was promoted to Colonel.

 His nature was loyal and cautious, he always at daytime stood in attendance all the day long, and at nighttime lodged beside the tent, rarely returning to his personal quarters.
 He liked wine and food, drinking and eating enough for two men.
-Every time he was bestowed with food at the front, he greatly drank with large gulps, others surrounded [cheering him on], and several men served him, and Tàizǔ was impressed with him.
+Every time he was bestowed with food at the front, he greatly drank with large gulps, left and right in continuous succession, several men filling and supplying, and Tàizǔ was impressed with him.